alfisyah98/alfisyah98/README.md

 - 👋 Hi, I’m alfisyah prisianda
 - 👀 I’m interested in website developer
 - 🌱 I’m currently learning flask, and codeigniter
+- besides that im very interesting with big data. im still learn for data engineer and data scientist
 - 💞️ I’m looking to collaborate on teamwork
 - 📫 How to reach me, you can call me at alfisyah93p@gmail.com